saleor/saleor-docs/docs/dashboard-catalog.md

 ### Adding Products to Existing Collections

-Once you have created a collection, you can easily add more products by choosing the [[Assign Products]] option from the collection overview and choosing products from the list.
+Once you have created a collection, you can easily add more products by choosing the [[Assign&nbsp;Products]] option from the collection overview and choosing products from the list.
 To find other products, type the name, attribute or product type into the search bar and the list will automatically refresh.

 ![Assign product to collection](assets/dashboard-catalog/17.jpg)